 Internet

 Internet access is available at most teahouses but can be expensive, costing $5 to $10 USD per hour.
-Consider downloading important information before your trek or using an international data plan.
+Consider downloading important information before your trip or using an international data plan.
 Connectivity can be limited and unreliable at higher altitudes, so plan accordingly.

 Laundry